stephencz/stephencz-com/_posts/2019-07-08-the-singleton.md

 author: Stephen Czekalski
 categories: [design patterns]
 updated:
-reading_time:
-excerpt_separator: <!--more-->
 ---

-The **Singleton** design pattern is among the easiest design patterns to understand.
+The **Singleton** design pattern is one of the easiest design patterns to understand.
-It is also among the most controversial.
+It is also one of the most controversial.

-The goal of this article is to present an overview of the Singleton pattern.
+In this article, I attempt to breakdown the pattern in its entirety.

-I begin by defining the pattern itself, and then explore why it might be useful.
+In the [What is the Singleton](/posts/the-singleton#what-is-the-singleton) section I define the pattern and explore when and why you *might* consider using it.
-I then demostrate how to implement the pattern in Java.
+In the [Implementing the Singleton]() section I walk through several examples of how the pattern is commonly implemented in Java.
-And finally, I delve into the controversy behind the pattern and ask the vital question: *Should I use a Singleton?*
+Finally, in [The Controversy]() section I examine some of the arguments for and against the pattern, and answer the vital question: *Should I use the Singleton?*

 <!--more-->

-{% include disclosure.html %}

 ## What is the Singleton?
-The Singleton is one of twenty-three design patterns originally outlined in the famous book: [*Design Patterns: Elements of Reusable Object-Oriented Software*](https://en.wikipedia.org/wiki/Design_Patterns).
+The Singleton is one of twenty-three design patterns originally outlined in the famous book [*Design Patterns: Elements of Reusable Object-Oriented Software*](https://en.wikipedia.org/wiki/Design_Patterns).
 The pattern is classifed as a creational pattern, meaning it is a pattern that manages the creation of objects.
 Specifically, the Singleton manages the creation of a single object: Itself.